 Playbooks allow you to:- Automate workflows with natural language instructions

-- Use MCP tools installed in your Toolbox to access external APIs and services
+- Use MCP tools installed via Connections to access external APIs and services

 - Track execution history with detailed logs and results